kgateway-dev/kgateway/docs/operator_guide/understanding_gloo_configuration.md

 [Client Libraries](https://kubernetes.io/docs/reference/using-api/client-libraries/) built on top of it.
 2. **Your Gloo configuration lives close to the resources it applies to.** You don't need to run any additional software.
 Your services and the configurations that define how traffic is routed to them share the same infrastructure and APIs.
-Yet, by being defined as different resources, possibly in different namespaces, they are completely decoupled and isolated from each other.
-You dont't have to worry about changes in your Kubernetes resources affecting your Gloo CRDs.
+Since Gloo resources are defined as their own resource class they are completely decoupled and isolated from one another.
+You don't have to worry about changes in your Kubernetes resources affecting your Gloo CRDs.
 3. **You can leverage existing Kubernetes features to build additional functionality around Gloo.** Want to limit write access to the Gloo configuration to sysadmins but give everyone else read access?
 Just use the Kubernetes RBAC API to define the correspondent roles and permissions, like you would with any other Kubernetes resource.